Customer Services Advisor in Glasgow

 Job description

-You\’ll be the first point of contact for our customers, providing a first-rate service by telephone, email or web chat.
+As a Customer Service Advisor at HMRC, you will be the first point of contact for our customers, providing essential advice and assistance, predominantly over the phone, or email and web chat.

 Your can‑do attitude and passion for helping people will be key, as we fully train you to navigate various conversations and provide clear, quick information.

-We’ll invest in you by providing structured training, development opportunities and a clear path for advancement.
+We will invest in you by providing structured training, development opportunities, and a clear path for advancement.

 If you are allocated to our Debt Management team your duties will also include: